CloudLabsAI-Azure/AVW-SAP-on-Azure/Module2-DataInsights/1-Getting-Started.md

 ### Getting Started with Lab

-1. The environment is already provisioned and you are provided with a virtual machine and lab guide to be performed.
-Use this Virtual Machine (will be referred to as Jump VM or LabVM in some places) throughout the workshop to perform the lab.
+1. Once the environment is provisioned, a virtual machine and lab guide will get loaded in your browser.
+Use this virtual machine throughout the workshop to perform the the lab.

     ![](https://github.com/CloudLabsAI-Azure/AIW-SAP-on-Azure/blob/main/media/M2-Ex1-Environment.png?raw=true)

 2. To get the lab environment details, you can select the **Environment Details** tab.
 Additionally, the credentials will also be sent to your email address provided during registration.
-You will see the Deployment ID value on the **Environment Details** tab, use it wherever you see SUFFIX or DeploymentID in lab steps.

    ![](https://github.com/CloudLabsAI-Azure/AIW-SAP-on-Azure/blob/main/media/M2-Ex1-Environmentdetails.png?raw=true)